learn-academy-2021-delta/week-6-assessment-Napoleon81/interview-questions.md

   Researched answer:The foreign key called the child table and would be on the Cohort model.
 If not added you need execute the SQL commands to enable.

+If you require to add the foriegn key yoy need to pass a migration.

 2. Which RESTful routes must always be passed params?
 Why?